robertodefarias/robertodefarias/README.md

 ---

 My approach lies at the intersection of **cutting-edge technology, applied creativity, and human-centric understanding**.
-I don’t just solve technical problems; I craft solutions that **propel business transformation** — and I’m now ready to bring this experience into a company that values innovation and
+I’m ready to bring this combination of technical skills, business growth expertise, and human-centered vision into a company that values innovation.